 Monkeypox virus is an orthopoxvirus.
 ARUP’s test will detect orthopoxvirus DNA, which includes monkeypox virus.

-Testing that detects orthopoxvirus DNA is sufficient to meet the case definition of probable monkeypox infection in the United States, per the CDC, given the absence of any other orthopoxviruses in circulation.1
+Testing that detects orthopoxvirus DNA is sufficient to meet the case definition of probable mpox infection in the United States, per the CDC, given the absence of any other orthopoxviruses in circulation.1

 Is ARUP’s test performed in-house?